 Many parts of the country are developing or implementing CIEs.
-They have the potential to promote health equity by advancing whole-person care that addresses the underlying social drivers of health.
+They have the potential to advance health equity by advancing whole-person care that works to address the underlying social drivers of health.
 As with any data sharing initiative, however, close attention must be paid to legal considerations.
-A strong legal framework, robust informed consent, appropriate agreements, policies and procedures and other elements may pave the way for a successful Community Information Exchange.
+A strong legal framework, robust informed consent, appropriate agreements, policies and procedures and other elements may pave the way for a successful community information exchange.